 Class Description Warning Label 1 This class of laser is safe under all conditions of normal use, including use with optical instruments for intrabeam viewing.
 Lasers in this class do not emit radiation at levels that may cause injury during normal operation, and therefore the maximum permissible exposure (MPE) cannot be exceeded.
 Class 1 lasers can also include enclosed, high-power lasers where exposure to the radiation is not possible without opening or shutting down the laser.
-CLASS 1 LANS MICRAE 1M Class 1M lasers are safe except when used in conjunction with optical components such as telescopes and microscopes.
+CLASS 1 LAUR PRODUCT 1M Class 1M lasers are safe except when used in conjunction with optical components such as telescopes and microscopes.
 Lasers belonging to this class emit large-diameter or divergent beams, and the MPE cannot normally be exceeded unless focusing or imaging optics are used to narrow the beam.
 However, if the beam is refocused, the hazard may be increased and the class may be changed accordingly.
-2 Class 2 lasers, which are limited to 1 mW of visible continuous-wave radiation, are safe because the blink reflex will limit the exposure in the eye to 0.25 seconds.
+LASER RADIATION Index Law years of the way of the second second second class are UAS recover 2 Class 2 lasers, which are limited to 1 mW of visible continuous-wave radiation, are safe because the blink reflex will limit the exposure in the eye to 0.25 seconds.
 This category only applies to visible radiation (400 - 700 nm).
-LASER RADIATION 2M Because of the blink reflex, this class of laser is classified as safe as long as the beam is not viewed through optical instruments.
+LASER PADIATION 2M Because of the blink reflex, this class of laser is classified as safe as long as the beam is not viewed through optical instruments.
 This laser class also applies to larger-diameter or diverging laser beams.
-LASER PACKATION DO NOT Stand withouthin of water patiencer years of water patiencer years of the water water water CLASE on LASER INCODEST 3R Lasers in this class are considered safe as long as they are handled with restricted beam viewing.
+LASER RADIATION DONOT Stall W/D plan of VIDE DESCTOPTION OF VIDE DESCTOPTION OF VIDE AND AND A DONOT 3R Lasers in this class are considered safe as long as they are handled with restricted beam viewing.
 The MPE can be exceeded with this class of laser, however, this presents a low risk level to injury.
 Visible, continuous-wave lasers are limited to 5 mW of output power in this class.
-LARER RAGATION 3В Class 3B lasers are hazardous to the eye if exposed directly.
+LASER RADIATION And used of the booking CARE SH LINE PRODUCT 3В Class 3B lasers are hazardous to the eye if exposed directly.
 However, diffuse reflections are not harmful.
 Safe handling of devices in this class includes wearing protective eyewear where direct viewing of the laser beam may occur.
 In addition, laser safety signs lightboxes should be used with lasers that require a safety interlock so that the laser cannot be used without the safety light turning on.
 Class-3B lasers must be equipped with a key switch and a safety interlock.
-LATER PARATION 4 This class of laser may cause damage to the skin, and also to the eye, even from the viewing of diffuse reflections.
+LISER ROLATION 4 This class of laser may cause damage to the skin, and also to the eye, even from the viewing of diffuse reflections.
 These hazards may also apply to indirect or non-specular reflections of the beam, even from apparently matte surfaces.
 Great care must be taken when handling these lasers.
 They also represent a fire risk, because they may ignite combustible material.
 Class 4 lasers must be equipped with a key switch and a safety interlock.
-LASCH RADIATION Andres 1 Chara et al. Characteristics of General Radiation Construction Construction All class 2 lasers (and higher) must display, in addition to the corresponding sign above, this triangular warning sign
+LASER RADIATION and it if to say the encountry services and the class of Alexandromy Alexandromy Alexandromy class of Alexandromy Alexandromy All class 2 lasers (and higher) must display, in addition to the corresponding sign above, this triangular warning sign